This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The CSRD requires in-scope companies to report in accordance with mandatory European Sustainability Reporting Standards (“ESRS”).

-The ESRS for large undertakings and parent undertakings of large groups were already developed by the European Financial Reporting Advisory Group (“EFRAG”) and approved by the European Commission as a Delegated Act to the CSRD.
+The ESRS for large undertakings and parent undertakings of large groups were developed by the European Financial Reporting Advisory Group (“EFRAG”) and approved by the European Commission as a Delegated Act to the CSRD.

-As required by the CSRD, the ESRS require companies to use a “double materiality” perspective when making sustainability disclosures – i.e., they oblige entities to report both on their impacts on people and the environment, and on how social and environmental issues create financial risks and opportunities for the entity.
+The ESRS require companies to use a “double materiality” perspective when making sustainability disclosures – i.e., they oblige entities to report both on their impacts on people and the environment, and on how social and environmental issues create financial risks and opportunities for the entity.

-The ESRS contain:
+The current ESRS contain:

 • two cross-cutting standards: ESRS 1 (General Requirements) and ESRS 2 (General Disclosures); and